DMARC FOOD PANTRY & PERSONAL CARE PANTRY

 The Food Pantry is available monthly to assist households with non-perishable food items to meet their food needs on an emergency basis.
 There are no income limits for receiving food.

 The Emergency Food Pantry located at WDM Human Services is sponsored by the Des Moines Area Religious Council (DMARC) and is stocked by DMARC, the Food Bank of Iowa and community donations.
 We are one of 13 DMARC pantry sites.
 Pantry sites are located in West Des Moines, Ankeny, Johnston, Urbandale and nine sites in Des Moines.
 DMARC Food Pantries help meet short-term food needs when families do not have enough to eat.
-Once each month, families can receive a free, four-day supply of nutritionally balanced food.

-These items are available on a limited basis as the pantry depends on community donations.
 Personal Care Pantry Products are provided by donations, grants, area churches and other organizations.
 WDM Human Services always needs and appreciates donations of personal care items!

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.